clyonsEIS/silverstripe-nopreview/README.md

 ## Documentation

-Simplest module ever to hide the split mode in cms
+Simple module to disable preview capabilities in CMS

 ## Installation
 Place the module dir in your website root and run /dev/build?flush=all